dmccloskey/sequencing_utilities/INSTALL.md

 2. at the command terminal, enter "docker pull dmccloskey/sequencing_utilities" to download the docker image from the [dmccloskey](https://hub.docker.com/u/dmccloskey/) dockerhub repo

+(Currently, there appears to be an issue with pushes of large image files to the dockerhub repository.
+For now, the best way of generating the docker image is using the command "docker build -t dmccloskey/sequencing_utilities" while in a local directory with the Dockerfile (e.g., cd Dockerbuild where the Dockerbuild directory would contain only the Dockerfile).)

 3. at the command terminal, enter "docker run -i -t --name=sequtils dmccloskey/sequencing_utilities" to bring up an interactive python session in a newly created docker container

 Installation from individual packages: